Springer Opera House: 1998 renovation

 In 1998, a comprehensive foundation-to-roof renovation completed the historic preservation process that began in 1964.
 This $12 million project included both renovation and restoration components.
-While the 1964 renovation stabilized, equipped and restored the main theatre, ground floor public spaces and a portion of the second floor, this 1998 project reclaimed the entire third floor and second floor, which had remained in ruins for more than 30 years.
+While the 1964 renovation stabilized, equipped and restored the main theatre, ground floor public spaces and a portion of the second floor, this 1998 project reclaimed the entire third floor and second floor, which had remained in ruins for decades.
 In addition, the first floor public areas were expanded and the stage house was completely re-equipped with modern rigging, lighting and sound.
 The general contractor was Phillips Construction Company and the project architect was Hecht Burdeshaw Architects, both of Columbus, Georgia.
 Historic interior design was directed by Reneau de Beauchamp (Atlanta) with decorative preservation painting provided by Conrad Schmitt Studios (Milwaukee).
 Theatre consultant was Cape Dixon Associates (Atlanta) and the project manager was Newton Aaron.
-Major features of this renovation were the application of a lavish Bradbury and Bradbury historic wall papers design and the restoration of the decorative painting scheme around the tall Springer proscenium arch and the recovery of previously unknown painting designs on the underside of both balconies.
-Other important aspects of the project were the creation of four classrooms and rehearsal studios and the construction of a large multipurpose community room and studio theatre on an adjacent property.
+Major features of this renovation were the application of lavish Bradbury and Bradbury historic wall papers and the restoration of the decorative painting scheme around the tall Springer proscenium arch and the recovery of previously unknown painting designs on the underside of both balconies.
+Other important aspects of the project were the creation of four classrooms and rehearsal studios and the construction of a large multipurpose community room (Foley Hall).
 These two features allowed the Springer to greatly expand its Theatre Academy program and its Studio Theatre and Children's Theatre programs.

-2009 tornado

-On April 19, 2009, an EF2 tornado touched down in Downtown Columbus causing severe damage to Columbus State University and minor repairable damage to the Springer Opera House.

-Springer Theatricals

-Springer Theatricals is the national touring arm of the Springer Opera House, performing in some 60 American and Canadian cities each year.

 Live theatre performance

 Today, the Springer Opera House hosts performances year-round on two stages.
-Emily Woodruff Hall, the 700-seat main theatre, hosts the popular Mainstage Series which features some of the nation's newest plays and musicals as well as timeless Broadway-style productions.
-The McClure Theatre, the Springer's more intimate space, hosts its Studio Series as well as its Children's Theatre Series, featuring many of the area's talented student actors.
+Emily Woodruff Hall, the 700-seat main theatre, hosts the popular Mainstage Series which features popular plays and musicals and many of Broadway's most recent releases.
+The McClure Theatre, the Springer's more intimate space, hosts Studio Series productions of non-commercial titles and new works and Springer Children's Theatre shows which showcase top talent from the Springer Theatre Academy.

 Springer Theatre Academy

-The Springer Opera House offers an extensive year-round training program for young actors in what is the largest theatre academy in the southeast.
-The Dorothy W. McClure Springer Theatre Academy is led by professional actors, directors, theatre teachers, and technicians and has an enrollment of over 800 students.
-The academy holds Saturday classes throughout the school year and offers a weekday program during the summer.
-The Springer Theater Academy also has special school performances for surrounding school districts in Georgia and Alabama that brings over 1,500 public, private and homeschool children into the Springer Opera House's doors; many for the first time.
+The Springer Opera House offers an extensive year-round training program for young actors in what is the largest theatre training program in the southeast.
+The Dorothy W. McClure Springer Theatre Academy is led by professional actors, directors, theatre teachers, and technicians and has an enrollment of over 1000 students per year.
+The academy holds classes throughout the school year and offers an eight-week program during the summer.
+The Springer Education Department books special arts-in-education performances for surrounding school districts in Georgia and Alabama that brings over 15,000 public, private and homeschool children into the Springer Opera House's doors; many for the first time.